Location & Continent

 The Role of Conservation

-With increasing human activity and climate change, conservation efforts in the Central Basin and Range are crucial for maintaining its unique ecosystems.
-National parks and protected areas are being established to preserve critical habitats and promote biodiversity.
+As human activity grows and the climate changes, conservation efforts in the Central Basin and Range help protect its ecosystems.
+National parks and other protected areas are created to safeguard habitats and support biodiversity.

 Conclusion